netboxlabs/netbox-proxmox-automation/README.md

 [ProxBox](https://github.com/netdevopsbr/netbox-proxbox) is a neat implementation of pulling information from Proxmox into NetBox.
 ProxBox has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-ansible`.

+Further, `netbox-proxmox-ansible` does *not* deploy a future state for any Proxmox virtual machine.
+For example, let's say you deploy a Proxmox virtual machine called 'vm1' and it's intended to be a(n) LDAP server.
+The scope of `netbox-proxmox-ansible` is to ensure that each virtual machine that you document/model and deploy to Proxmox has a consistent baseline configuration, from which you can take future automation steps.
+NetBox will document/model your *desired* Proxmox virtual machine state, but additional automation states like desired package installations and configurations are left up to further automation that you might choose to do once your vitual machine is running in Proxmox.
+As `netbox-proxmox-ansible` is free for you to use and/or modify, you are welcome to introduce subsequent automations to `netbox-proxmox-ansible` in your own environment.

 # Installation

 `netbox-proxmox-ansible` is intended to make your life as simple as possible.
 Once you have a working Proxmox node (or cluster), have provisioned a Proxmox API token with the permissions noted above, a NetBox instance, a NetBox API token, and have (optionally) installed the `netbox-dns` plugin and a name server (which you have permissions to manage), the entire process of managing Proxmox virtual machines via NetBox involves three simple requirements.